We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Nordic Naturals claims that these gummies may have antioxidant properties that could help support a person’s immune system.

 The company recommends that people take two gummies a day with food.
 Each gummy contains 250 mg of vitamin C.

-These gummies are suitable for young children or those who struggle to swallow capsules or tablets.
+These gummies are suitable for young children or those who may find swallowing capsules or tablets difficult.

 For genital herpes, applying petroleum jelly to the affected area can reduce the discomfort associated with urinating.
 It is important to wash the hands before and after using the jelly.

 Medical professionals may also recommend prescription gels or ointments.